hmrc/file-transmission/README.md

 - `Upscan` notifies the consuming service of successful file upload and the relevant URL where the file is hosted and can be downloaded
 - Consuming service verifies ensures that all required files have been correctly uploaded by the user
 - Consuming service can now use `file-transmission` to notify MDG that these files are ready to be processed
-- After transmission service notified MDG, it sends callback to consuming service with confirmation (or the error) that request has been retrieved by MDG
+- `file-transmission` later sends a callback to the consuming service with either confirmation that the request has been accepted by MDG or a relevant error
 - MDG proceeds to asynchronously process the file batch as appropriate

 [[Back to the top]](#top)